-Andrew Schantz, vice president of basic bedding at Hollander, said, “Down-alternative comforters, fiber beds and microfiber have been our biggest areas of growth this year probably because they are intrinsically hypoallergenic.
+Andrew Schantz, vice president of basic bedding at Hollander, said, “Down-alternative comforters, fiber beds and microfiber have been our biggest areas of growth this year, probably because they are intrinsically hypo allergenic.
 There is more consumer awareness; retailers are looking for more alternatives to down; and consumers have learned more about these products.”

 He said the company is also working with international testing labs for higher performance fabrics.

 Products in the better and best categories are doing well this year, according to Judi Alexander, vice president of marketing for the basic bedding division at WestPoint Stevens.
-For example, WestPoint is seeing a good reaction to its “Feel the Difference” packaging in which the vinyl bag has an opening where customers can feel the product.
+For example, WestPoint is seeing a positive reaction to its “Feel the Difference” packaging in which the vinyl bag has an opening where customers can feel the product.

 Alexander added that people are trending toward larger down comforters, more synthetic down alternatives due to price and supply, and increased surface texture.

 According to Perfect Fit's Robinson, the industry has been trying to bring more value to the consumers through product innovation and enhancements.
 For example, he said that in mattress pads, there has been an effort to bring in retail-ready compressed products from Asia, but the recovery is not 100 percent and there is a performance difference in the poly fill.